Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Yumoto Onsen

-Near the Yumoto Onsen spring there is also a footbath (あんよの湯 anyo no yu) that you can visit.
-Entry to the footbath is usually free, but it was already closed at 16:00 when we got there, so we couldn’t give it a try.
+Near the Yumoto Onsen spring, there is also a footbath (あんよの湯 anyo no yu) that you can visit.
+Entry to the footbath is usually free, but it was already closed when we arrived at 4:00 pm, so unfortunately we didn’t get to try it.

 Google Maps: https://maps.app.goo.gl/Yv9ELj45z2Ey4qvm8